 Ever caught your cat sneaking a chip off your plate?
 It might seem funny, but could it actually harm them?
 Cats shouldn't munch on those crunchy snacks.
-Chips are more than just tasty treats; they're filled with high salt and fat content that can harm a cat's health.
+Chips contain concentrated salt and fat that harm cats.
+Even a small amount adds sodium and empty calories a cat's system cannot handle well.
 Imagine if your cat starts showing signs like vomiting or lethargy.
 Scary, right?
 It's essential to understand the risks and learn safer alternatives for rewarding your kitty.
-Let's explore why chips are not cat-friendly and what you can offer instead.
+Understanding the risks helps cat owners make safer snack choices for their pets.

 Can Cats Eat Chips Safely: Risks and Symptoms